Egress Gateway Best Practices

 matchLabels:

-io.kubernetes.pod.namespace: prod # Specify all Pods in prod namespace
+io.kubernetes.pod.namespace: prod # All Pods in the prod namespace

 destinationCIDRs: